nyh-workshop/Custom-ROM-Sup-Game-Box-400in1/ROM_dump_analysis.md

 ![bit swap at opcode](images/opcodeBitswap.png)

-After some inspection, bits 4-5 are swapped.
+After some inspection, **bits 4-5 are swapped**.
 The emulator finally runs the dump if you swap these opcode's bits at that code fragment:

 ![swapping the bits again](images/opcodeBitSwap_correct.png)